Energy Disaggregation using Variational Autoencoders: Results and Discussions

 \section{Results and Discussions}

-To facilitate comparison with state-of-the-art works, \mbox{Table \ref{tab:Result_2}} presents the test results for the energy disaggregation on house 2 with models trained on houses 1 and 5.
+To facilitate comparison with state-of-the-art works, Table \ref{tab:Result_2} presents the test results for the energy disaggregation on house 2 with models trained on houses 1 and 5.
 The first two columns represent the metrics and methods respectively.
 The next five columns correspond to the specific results for each appliance.
 Finally, the last column is the average result for all appliances.
 Each reported result corresponds to the mean performance and the standard deviation for the ten repetitions.
 Bold values represent the optimal result of a metric under different methods.
 The results show that \mbox{VAE-NILM} yields the best results on average for all the metrics.
 When compared to the reference methods, we note that \mbox{VAE-NILM} reduces the MAE by 40\% on average over the entire test sequence with an average reduction of 226 W when appliances are ON.
 Moreover, the estimated EpD decreases by 32\% on average, while the F1-Score increases by 14\% in comparison with the other methods.
 We also observe that the proposed model improves the disaggregation performance evenly for multi-state appliances as well as appliances with short activation times.

-To reflect the overall performance on the UK-DALE dataset, Table \ref{tab:Result_all} presents the combined results of all the scenarios performed on houses 1, 2 and 5.
+To reflect the overall performance on the \mbox{UK-DALE} dataset, Table \ref{tab:Result_all} presents the combined results of all the scenarios performed on houses 1, 2 and 5.
 Overall, we observe a trend similar to that of \mbox{house 2}.
 The MAE improves by about 18\% with a reduction of 130 W for the $\text{MAE}_{ON}$, whereas the EpD decreases by 13\%, and the \mbox{F1-Score} increases by 11\% compared to the state-of-the-art.

+\ctony{Table \ref{tab:Result_REFIT} reports the results for the use-case scenario performed on the test houses of the REFIT dataset.
+In general, we observe similar findings to those obtained on the \mbox{UK-DALE} dataset.
+On average, the MAE improves by about 33\% with an average reduction of 77 W compared to the S2P method for $\text{MAE}_{ON}$.
+The EpD is 63 Wh lower, while the prediction, recall and \mbox{F1-Score} all increased by 12\% on average for the proposed model.}

-\subsubsection{Disaggregated signal qualitative analysis}
+\subsection{Disaggregated signal qualitative analysis}

 Fig. \ref{fig:Activations} shows examples of disaggregated signals from house 2 for each type of appliance.
 The first column shows the aggregate signal and the ground truth signal of the target appliance.
 The following columns illustrate the ground truth signal and the predicted signal for each reference model, and the last column depicts the proposed model.
 Better $\text{MAE}_{ON}$ performance could be explained by a more accurate signal reconstruction of the \mbox{VAE-NILM} than reference methods.
 In particular, the proposed model improves reconstruction performance for multi-state appliances that have a longer activation time, as shown in \mbox{Fig. \ref{fig:Activations}.}